 Principal Teacher

 In addition to maintaining his teaching practice within the Edinburgh Alexander Centre, Richard also practices as a counsellor and psychotherapist.
-He is a member of the Personal Construct Psychology Association and registered with the United Kingdom Council for Psychotherapy.
+Registered with the United Kingdom Council for Psychotherapy, he is a Personal Construct Psychology Association member.